 - Chili (TBGC page 169) or White Chicken Chili (TBGC page 180) — chili is a traditional cold weather favorite, and for good reason.
 One of our favorites!
 I particularly like the white chili as it’s a little bit different from “the usual” — great for guests!

 - Homemade Spaghetti Sauce — with pasta or use it to make lasagna, a real cold-weather favorite!
-TBGC page 261 or in the TBGC sampler.
+TBGC page 261.

 - Roast Veggies — one of my favorites any time, but we have it probably three times a week when it’s cold out.
 Also makes a great (and healthy!) lunch.
 Here’s the recipe for making them in the Omnia Stove Top Oven and directions for doing them in a conventional oven are in TBGC page 193.

 - Having guests over for happy hour?
-Think about a warm appetizer, such as Buffalo Wings Dip (recipe here or TBGC page 138 — it’s called Buffalo Chicken Dip in the cookbook), Reuben Dip (TBGC sampler or TBGC page 137) or Artichoke or Mushroom Dip (recipe here or TBGC page 141).
+Think about a warm appetizer, such as Buffalo Wings Dip (recipe here or TBGC page 138 — it’s called Buffalo Chicken Dip in the cookbook), Reuben Dip (TBGC page 137) or Artichoke or Mushroom Dip (recipe here or TBGC page 141)

 Don’t forget “boatmeal” (oatmeal on a boat — see here for an easy way to make it) for breakfast, and TBGC has recipes for many cakes and cookies that are designed to be made by hand — they are all wonderful in cold weather!